ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 5. All plugins are torn down using their `deregister` commands.
 6. Finally, our process exits, terminating our node's functionality as it does so.

-After establishing this application flow, we attach it to the `SIGINT` and `exit` events using node's `process.on` listening functionality.
+After establishing this application flow, we attach it to the `SIGINT` and `exit` events using NodeJS' `process.on` listening functionality.
 This ensures that proper shutdown protocols are triggered regardless of how our node is shut down.